About the Model: How SV(M) measures streaming data

 Title metadata

-In addition to viewership data, we track metadata—i.e. director/showrunner, production companies, release date, runtime and other identifying information—for the thousands of titles on the SV(M) platform.
+We also track metadata—i.e. director/showrunner, production companies, release date, runtime and other identifying information—for the thousands of titles on the SV(M) platform.

 Read more: Title Dashboards: Film and TV data at a glance